qudongfang/chef-server/docs-chef-io/content/server/mutual_tls.md

 ### Optional But Recommended - Convert the user keypair to P12

-One way to test connectivity between your Chef Workstation and the Chef Server AFTER adding support for mutual TLS is to create a .P12 file from your user-specific certificate-key pair.
+One way to test connectivity between your chef workstation and the Chef Server AFTER adding support for mutual TLS is to create a .P12 file from your user-specific certificate-key pair.
 You'll load that into the appropriate keystore on your client and then you can attempt to connect to your Chef Server in a browser.
 When configured properly, the browser will prompt you to select the client certificate (i.e. your P12) and will attempt to connect from there.

 ```bash
 $ openssl pkcs12 -export -out certs/billg.p12 -inkey private/billg.key.pem -in certs/billg.cert.pem